 Plus, raisins pair perfectly with cinnamon.
 I think I ate a cinnamon-raisin bagel every single day for about four years in late high school and early college.
 I love the cinnamon-raisin combination, especially in bread, but I’m even down with it in a Cinnamon Raisin Bread Smoothie.

 I’m also a cinnamon fiend.
 I usually double the amount of cinnamon in most recipes if I’m using someone else’s, and for the true die hard cinnamon freaks, use more than I indicated; however, cinnamon is worked into this bread in three ways.
 First, it’s added to the dough.
 Secondly, I added a sprinkling of cinnamon-sugar to the top of the loaf before baking it, and finally before serving, a healthy smear of the cinnamon-sugar butter, which is amply spiced with cinnamon, goes a long way in boosting the cinnamon intensity.

-Remove the dough from the mixing bowl and without kneading it, place the gooey wad into a sprayed or greased 9-by-5-inch loaf pan, which can optionally be dusted with cornmeal beforehand for increased English muffin authenticiy, and then cover the pan with plasticwrap or a dishtowel and wait for the yeast to work their magic by allowing the dough to rise in a warm place until it’s doubled in size, about 45 to 60 minutes.
+Remove the dough from the mixing bowl and, without kneading it, place the gooey wad into a sprayed or greased 9-by-5-inch loaf pan, which can optionally be dusted with cornmeal beforehand for increased English muffin authenticity, and then cover the pan with plastic wrap or a dish towel and wait for the yeast to work its magic by allowing the dough to rise in a warm place until it’s doubled in size, about 45 to 60 minutes.